St Aldate's, Oxford: Old Palace (Bishop King's Palace)

 The Old Palace, Nos.
-86 & 87, St Aldates is a range of buildings dating from the early 17th century, although incorporating earlier works.
+86 & 87, St Aldates, is a range of buildings dating from the early 17th century, although incorporating earlier works.
 The main block is a three-storey timber-framed structure.
-Later additions were made in the 19th century.
+Additions were made in the 19th century.
 It is now the headquarters for the Oxford University Catholic Chaplaincy and a Grade I listed building.

 Bate Collection of Musical Instruments

 South of Christ Church is an entrance to Christ Church Meadow and, still on the east side, the University of Oxford's Faculty of Music, containing the Bate Collection of Musical Instruments; the building was opened in 1936 for St Catherine's Society.
-Oxford's police station (designed by H. F. Hurcombe, the City Estates Surveyor, and completed in 1936) and the Oxford Combined Court Centre (designed by Henry Smith and completed in 1932) opposite precede a junction with Thames Street to the west.
+Oxford's police station (designed by H. F. Hurcombe, the City Estates Surveyor, and completed in 1936) and the Oxford Combined Court Centre (designed as a showroom for Morris Motors by Henry Smith and completed in 1932) opposite precede a junction with Thames Street to the west.

 Continuation into Abingdon Road

-After Folly Bridge over the River Thames or Isis, St Aldate's enters Grandpont and becomes Abingdon Road (A4144), leading directly south out of the city of Oxford towards the Oxford Ring Road and the villages of Kennington and Radley and the town of Abingdon.
+After Folly Bridge over the River Thames or Isis, St Aldate's enters Grandpont and becomes Abingdon Road (A4144), leading directly south out of the city of Oxford towards the Oxford Ring Road, the villages of Kennington and Radley and the town of Abingdon.